Brain-and-Consciousness/HBF/profile/README.md

 ![img](./profile/HBFlogo.png)

 Prepare yourself for an insightful exploration into the captivating realm of the brain and consciousness.
-These fascinating subjects have long captivated the minds of scientists and deep thinkers.
+These fascinating subjects have long occupied the minds of scientists and deep thinkers.
 With a purposeful stride, we embark on a journey that delves into the intricacies of this profound connection, approaching the topic with a level of formality, befitting its significance.

 Within the vast landscape of scientific inquiry, the intricacies of how the brain gives rise to consciousness remain a profound mystery.
 Esteemed scientists passionately pursue a deeper understanding of this enigmatic relationship, employing rigorous methodologies and diligent inquiry to illuminate this extraordinary phenomenon.